 You are permitted to repeat a course if you fail or if you pass but would like to earn a higher grade.
-When you repeat a course, the first grade does not disappear from your record.
-There is no way to 'erase' the lower mark from your permanent record, but only the highest grade will count toward your GPA.
+When you repeat a course, the first grade does not disappear from your record but only the highest grade will count toward your GPA.
 You can only receive credit for the course once.
 If the course is failed twice, only the first instance counts in the student's GPA.